kkevin821/hongxiong.github.io/_pages/interactionRCS_Package.md

 ### Complex Mathematical Modeling

-* Addressed the complexities of mathematical expressions with more than three knots.
+* Addressed the complexities of mathematical expressions with more than 3 knots.
 * Developed a technique to convert complex expressions into executable R code using nested loops and iterative computations.
 * Further information is available at the [interactionRCS GitHub Repository](https://github.com/gmelloni/interactionRCS).

 ### User-defined Knot Positions

-* Implemented custom knot location functionality for when the number of knots exceeds three.
+* Implemented custom knot location functionality for with more than 3 knots.
 * Utilized regular expressions, leveraging Python skills, to interpret user-input equations and implemented the logic in R.
 * Conducted analyses based on whether knot locations were user-defined or automatically set.

 ### Confidence Interval Calculation under Delta and Bootstrapping Method

-* Tackled the complexity of confidence interval calculations when the knot count surpasses three.
+* Tackled the complexity of confidence interval calculations with more than 3 knots.
 * Extended the existing package's logic to accommodate an arbitrary number of knots.
 * Employed global variable settings and iterative computations to facilitate the extended functionality.